 Criteria JORC Code explanation Commentary Sampling techniques Nature and quality of sampling (e.g., cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (e.g., 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases, more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
 Unusual commodities or mineralisation types (e.g., submarine nodules) may warrant disclosure of detailed information.
-E79 Gold has recently undertaken soil sampling activities within the Jungar Flats Project.
-Recent sampling undertaken by E79 Gold provides samples that are carried out to industry standard.
-E79 Gold's recent pilot soils program samples taken from ~25cm under the surface via soil sampling.
-Samples approximately 1km were collected of -2mm sieve fraction and analysed at Labwest laboratories in Perth via the Ultrafine+TM technique.
-Drilling techniques Drill type (e.g., core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g., core diameter, triple or standard tube, depth of diamond tails, facesampling bit or other type, whether core is oriented and if so, by what method, etc).
-Not applicable as no drilling undertaken Holes were manually dug to ~25cm depth Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
+E79 Gold has recently undertaken soil sampling activities within the Jungar Flats Project via Auger sampling Duplicate and blanks were taken at regular intervals throughout the program E79 Gold's recent auger samples were taken from 0.5- 1.5m under the surface via an auger drill mounted to the back of a vehicle.
+Samples were analysed at LabWest laboratories in Perth via the UltraFine+[TM] soils technique.
+Drilling techniques Drill type (e.g., core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (e.g., core diameter, triple or standard tube, depth of diamond tails, face- sampling bit or other type, whether core is oriented and if so, by what method, etc).
+Holes were drilled to 0.5- to 1.5m depth depending on ground conditions and were taken from a vehicle mounted auger rig Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Measures taken to maximise sample recovery and ensure representative nature of the samples.
-Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to Not applicable as no drilling undertaken Not applicable as no drilling undertaken
+Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to No recovery data was taken